 Custom Glass Sublimation Process: How to sublimate on glass

-Glass sublimation is a process that converts your custom design into the glass.
-The glass will be printed with ink and heated to 1400 degrees Fahrenheit which cause the ink to vaporize, leaving the image on the surface of the glass.
+Glass sublimation is a process that converts your custom design into glass.
+The glass will be printed with ink and heated to 1400 degrees Fahrenheit which causes the ink to vaporize, leaving the image on the surface of the glass.
 This type of printing has many benefits including being very durable, scratch-resistant, vibrant colors, no fading or watermarks over time, and environmentally friendly.

 This blog post will cover how this process works as well as some benefits it has for you!
 Sublimating glass is a delicate process that requires great care to ensure the sublimation print comes out perfectly.
 Here are some steps for executing this skillful technique.
 In some cases you face issues with print, so you can remove the sublimation ink.